Let’s suppose you wanted to strike, with a super-rare metal, the ultimate counterfeit-proof coin for

 metal’s extreme weight, I wondered how such a car might handle.

 To plot a characteristic we could call tenacity, I informally combined the hardness, stiffness, and melting points2 for each of the seven.
 Gold and silver melt easily and when pure are so soft you can push your fingernail into them.

 You need to alloy them with a trace of copper or some other metal to make them durable enough for coins or jewelry.
 Not so with rhenium, iridium, and rhodium.

 Although rhenium is the hardest and boasts the highest melting point regia — a bubbling, fuming, 3-to-1 mixture of hydrochloric and nitric acids worthy of any mad scientist.|

-Many years ago in Hollywood I pitched a science fiction screenplay whose characters used holographically ornamented iridium coins.
+Many years ago in Hollywood I pitched a science fiction scenario in which its characters used holographically ornamented iridium coins.
 They would be spectacularly durable.
 They would also be impossible to counterfeit, since forms a tetroxide that can be gravely toxic.)
 The legendary British firm of John

 Jewelry makers already wince at the prospect of working in platinum.
 Because of its high melting point and quick hardening as it cools, it usually requires a centrifugal cast.
 But iridium poses even graver challenges.
 Its melting point is 30% higher, and despite its hardness it’s rather brittle and liable to crack if you try to hammer it.
 Alloying it with a smidgen of platinum would probably boost its resilience